google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Real **Default:** 2 **Possible values:** min:0

 -   For sparse oblique splits i.e. `split_axis=SPARSE_OBLIQUE`.
-Controls of the number of random projections to test at each node.<br>Increasing this value very likely improves the quality of the model, drastically increases the training time, and doe not impact the inference time.<br>Oblique splits try out max(p^num_projections_exponent, max_num_projections) random projections for choosing a split, where p is the number of numerical features.
+Controls of the number of random projections to test at each node.<br>Increasing this value very likely improves the quality of the model, drastically increases the training time, and does not impact the inference time.<br>Oblique splits try out max(p^num_projections_exponent, max_num_projections) random projections for choosing a split, where p is the number of numerical features.
 Therefore, increasing this `num_projections_exponent` and possibly `max_num_projections` may improve model quality, but will also significantly increase training time.<br>Note that the complexity of (classic) Random Forests is roughly proportional to `num_projections_exponent=0.5`, since it considers sqrt(num_features) for a split.
 The complexity of (classic) GBDT is roughly proportional to `num_projections_exponent=1`, since it considers all features for a split.<br>The paper "Sparse Projection Oblique Random Forests" (Tomita et al, 2020) recommends values in [1/4, 2].

 #### [sparse_oblique_projection_density_factor](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto)